Kouřim: Sights

-Stará Kouřim ("Old Kouřim") are remains of a gord of the Slavník dynasty on a hill east of town.
+Stará Kouřim ('old Kouřim') are remains of a gord of the Slavník dynasty on a hill east of town.
 It dates from the 9th or 10th century.
 With an area of 44 ha, it was one of the largest fortified settlements in period from the late Stone Age to the early Middle Ages.
 An educational trail leads through the remains of the gord.
 Archaeological finds from the site are on display in the Kouřim Museum.

 The Church of Saint Stephen dates from the second half of the 13th century.
-It is a prominent example of early Gothic architecture.
+It is a prominent example of the early Gothic architecture.

-Town walls in Kouřim dates from the 13th–16th century.
-They are 1250 m long in circumference.
+Town walls in Kouřim date from the 13th–16th century.
+It the most valuable fortification system in the Czech Republic and the only one, which is protected as a national cultural monument.
+The walls are 1250 m long in circumference.
 In addition to a large part of the walls, one of the four original gates, called the Prague Gate, has been preserved.
-It is considered to be the best preserved early Gothic town gate in the Czech Republic.
+The other three were demolished in 1840–1876.
+It is considered to be the best preserved early Gothic town gate in the Czech Republic and one of the best preserved town gates in Europe.

-Open-air Museum Kouřim shows various regional types of vernacular architecture from the 17th to the 19th century.
+The open-air museum in Kouřim shows various regional types of vernacular architecture from the 17th to the 19th century.
 The museum is administered by the Regional Museum in Kolín.

 In popular culture

-Kouřim is a popular place for Czech filmmakers.
-The films shot here include Patrimony, Hastrman and Nesmrtelná teta.
+Kouřim is a popular place for filmmakers.
+Films and TV series shot here include Nesmrtelná teta (1993), Bylo nás pět (1995), A Knight's Tale (2001), The Old Blunderbuss Mystery (2011), Cirkus Bukowsky (2013), Patrimony (2018) and Hastrman (2018).